How is automation reconfiguring detection and response practices, and what critical things should the C-Suite understand about the CISO’s needs today?

 That investment sped up technology and software rollouts that supported the great shift home, even in a region where a proportion of the workforce don’t have access to the internet.
 That was factored in too; the workforce were trained with crash courses, in using LAN too.

 “We had very good VPNs already, decent firewalls too with detection and response systems that ensured we were all secure.
-Finally, our end point software was up to date with policy training in tandem, making sure humans are our best defense [and not our weakest link],” she explained.
+Finally, our end point software was up to date with policy training in tandem, making sure humans are our best defence [and not our weakest link],” she explained.

 Across the world on the continent of Africa, Vukosi Sambo had different priorities.